Eating Disorders Treatment Program

 Learn more about partial hospitalization for adults here.

-Eating Disorder Intensive Outpatient Program at Lindner Center of HOPE
+Eating Disorder Intensive Outpatient Program at Lindner Center of Hope

 Who Benefits